 Attraction Marketing in Today’s Business Environment.

-Marketing is how one goes about securing customers for a certain product or a service and it can take varied forms.
+Marketing is how one goes about securing customers for a specific product or a service, and it can take varied forms.
 Attraction Marketing is one such form of marketing wherein the marketing strategy involves attracting customers towards a product or a service, in a scenario where the consumers already want what you are selling.
-In simpler terms, attraction marketing involves marketing a product/service with a fair amount of demand, appealing to your target audience and ensuring that the customers buy your product/service instead of opting for a competitor.
+In simpler terms, attraction marketing consists in marketing a product/service with a fair amount of demand, appealing to your target audience and ensuring that the customers buy your product/service instead of opting for a competitor.

 It’s something akin to the beginning of a romantic relationship wherein a person ensures that their romantic interest gets attracted to them by grooming themselves in a manner that is very attractive to their romantic interest.
 It involves finding out what the other person likes and dislikes and presenting themselves in a certain way according to the preferences.
 Similarly, in attraction marketing, it is imperative to find out the preferences of the target audience and figure out the best way to attract customers.
 An easy way would be creating an ideal persona of your target audience, a fictitious character with all the characteristics of your target audience.

-Creating an ideal persona of the target audience would help greatly in fulfilling the marketing objectives, especially if you take into consideration the kind of products that you’re selling.
-It also helps in ideating the kind of content that is necessary to appeal to the target audience.
+Creating an ideal persona of the target audience would help significantly in fulfilling the marketing objectives, especially if you take into consideration the kind of products that you’re selling.
+It also helps in ideating the sort of content that is necessary to appeal to the target audience.

-That way of advertising struck the right chord with the target audience but the same wouldn’t probably work now as people’s perceptions have changed greatly.
+That form of advertising struck the right chord with the target audience, but the same wouldn’t probably work now as people’s perceptions have significantly changed.
 If the same two-wheeler example were to be given, right now all the motorbike advertisements focus on the power, the look and more appealing to the machismo of the target audience.